Configuring upgrade pipelines in Deployment Manager versions 4.8.2 to 4.8.4

 - The Staging stage is the temporary, cloned production environment.
 On Pega Cloud Services, its URL contains “ephemeral”.

 - The Production stage is the production environment.
 On Pega Cloud Services, its URLs contains “prd".

 See the following figure for an example:

-For Pega Cloud Services upgrades, you can view the upgraded, cloned, staging environment and the temporary, cloned production environment in your My Pega Cloud support portal.
-For details, see Managing Pega Cloud environments from My Support Portal.
+For Pega Cloud Services upgrades, you can view the upgraded, cloned, staging environment and the temporary, cloned production environment in the My Pega Cloud portal.
+For more information on managing upgrades in the My Pega Cloud portal, see Upgrades.

 When configuring an upgrade pipeline, you must do the following tasks: